 The use of rugs as floor coverings dates back farther than recorded history.
 Animal skins were first used, and later, coarse fabrics of a plain weave.
 In colonial homes only the wealthy could afford tapestry rugs.
 These were too precious to walk on and were displayed as wall hangings.
-Because of the time and money invested in weaving, fabric was reused for making rag rugs and braided rugs.
+Because of the time and money invested in weaving fabric was reused for making rag rugs and braided rugs.
 Rag rugs were made from continuous strips of wool, cotton or linen cloth sewn together.
-They are still produced in Appalachia today.
 Gradual improvements in weaving, along with the introduction of traditional designs from immigrants through the years, has developed into modern floor coverings.

 Our tool is designed for cloth knotting to make traditional rag rugs.
 The exciting idea about working with fabrics are the beautiful colors and prints.
 Most are inexpensive and easily available.
 Even recycled or unused fabric items can find a new purpose as creative art projects.

 Knots are made using the rag rug needle to design items in either oval, round, rectangle or square shapes.
 Just a few suggestions would be bowls, baskets, place mats, pot holders and free-form works of art.
 Other usable materials are rope, rug yarn and raffia.
 The possibilities for creating your own project ideas are limitless.